-Are you a fan of chamomile tea?
-I didn’t know I was until I tasted a sample I ordered from Adagio, my favorite tea retailer.
-Chamomile tea is vastly different from anything I would normally drink but I love it so much that I had to share it with all of you.
+Are you a fan of chamomile herbal tea?
+I wasn’t sure whether or not I was until I tasted a sample of true chamomile herbal tea ordered from Adagio, my favorite online tea retailer.
+Chamomile tea is vastly different from everything I normally drink but I loved it so much that now I feel compelled to share it with all of you.

-Adagio’s chamomile tea infusion is made from the finest flowers from the Nile River Valley in Egypt.
+Adagio’s chamomile herbal infusion is made from the finest chamomile flowers grown around the Nile River Valley in Egypt.
 The ancient Egyptians used chamomile as a remedy for many ailments.
 In fact, this bright yellow herb remains a popular selection for calming and relieving anxiety.
 As a naturally highly anxious person, I can very much attest to its natural calming powers.

-During the steeping process, the soft fragrance of chamomile blossoms fill the air.
-Chamomile mimics the scent of freshly cut apples, producing a rich, golden-colored cup of tea with a nice sweet, floral finish.
-In fact, “Chamomile” comes from the Greek word meaning “ground apple.”
+During the steeping process, the soft fragrance of chamomile blossoms fills the air.
+Chamomile mimics the scent of freshly cut apples, producing a totally rich, golden-colored cup of tea with a nice sweet, floral finish.
+In fact, the word “chamomile” comes from the Greek word meaning “ground apple.”
 The Romans historically enjoyed chamomile both as a drink and as an incense!

 Unlike traditional chamomile teas, this tea is made with the whole flower producing a delicious infusion.
 The difference is drastic when you compare the flavor and aroma of full chamomile blossoms to what you may find in traditional tea bags.